ShizukaDonaghue/atomic-quiz/README.md

 <img src="assets/images/logo-small.jpg" width="6%">

 #### Favicon
-The favicon was created from the logo to help the user locate the website easier when they have multiple tabs open in their browser.
+The favicon was created from the logos to help the user locate the website easier when they have multiple tabs open in their browser.

 <img src="assets/images/favicon.png" width="3.5%">